chili-epfl/collab-react-components/README.md

 # collab-react-components

-Database backend and React components for smooth and quick integration of real-time collaborative components using React.
+Database backend and collaborative React components.
-This package is an abstraction layer to the database backend [ShareDB](https://github.com/share/sharedb) for collaborative components wrapped into React components.
+This package is an abstraction layer to the famous collaborative database backend [ShareDB](https://github.com/share/sharedb).

 The current available components are:
  - A simple collaborative editor